Getting Started

 Another option (not recommended) is to add the directory where the module source

-code has been cloned to $env:PSModulePath
+code has been cloned to $env:PSModulePath:

 PS> $env:PSModulePath = (Get-Item -Path .).Parent.FullName + [System.IO.Path]::PathSeparator + $env:PSModulePath